Veritas NetBackup™ Self Service Configuration Guide

 A backup server represents a connection to a NetBackup master server.
 The system requires at least one backup server to function.

 If the check has passed, no further action is required and your backup server is ready for use.
 If it failed, click the red cross to bring up details of the failure.
-Offline servers are shown as unknown.

 Table: Backup Servers settings